 He holds a law degree (magister) from the University of Wroclaw (Poland) and an LLM degree from the EUI (Florence, Italy), as well as a BA degree (licencjat) and an MA degree (magister) in history, both from the University of Wroclaw.
 Throughout his studies within the interdisciplinary unit at the University of Wroclaw (The Interfaculty College of Inter-area Individual Studies), he also took classes in Philosophy, German philology, French philology and Sinology.
 Dominik speaks Polish, English, German and French fluently and Italian at the conversational level.

 Dominik gained practical experience working in a law firm with a focus on consumer contract law prior to joining the EUI.
 During his prior studies, he participated in the Erasmus+ exchange at the Paris-Lodron University in Salzburg (Austria) and did an archival internship at Haus Schlesien (Königswinter, Germany).
 At the EUI, he has assisted research projects on Start-Up Corporate Law, Legal Transplants and national implementations of the Temporary Protection Directive.
-Additionally, he has been on funded research missions to Austria (Salzburg), France (Nancy, Paris) and the Netherlands (Nijmegen).
+Additionally, he has been on funded research missions to Austria (Salzburg), France (Nancy, Paris), the Netherlands (Nijmegen) and Germany (Hamburg).

-Dworniczak, Dominik (2018) Classics have another quality too (…) they do not need to be true – o rewizjonizmie Williama Doyle’a [Classics have another quality too (…) they do not need to be true—on revisionism of William Doyle], Academic Journal of Modern Philology, issue 7, pp. 179-194.
+Dworniczak, D. (2018) Classics have another quality too (…) they do not need to be true – o rewizjonizmie Williama Doyle’a [Classics have another quality too (…) they do not need to be true—on revisionism of William Doyle], 7 Academic Journal of Modern Philology, pp. 179-194.

 Dworniczak, D. (2017) “Historia wszystkich dotychczasowych społeczeństw jest historią walk klasowych” – o modelu genezy rewolucji francuskiej w syntezach historyków szkoły ortodoksyjnej (Mathiez, Lefebvre, Soboul) [The History of All Hitherto Existing Society is The History of Class Struggles – On The Model of Causes of The French Revolution in The Orthodox School’s Syntheses (Mathiez, Lefebvre, Soboul)], 10 Prace Komisji Nauk Filologicznych Oddziału PAN we Wrocławiu, pp. 47-68.

 French (C1 – DALF C1)